Desmos Devices for Exams

 Preparing the Exam for Students to Use a Device

-Desmos has some capabilities to be aware of when giving students a paper exam.
+Desmos has some capabilities to be aware of when providing it to students for an exam.

 1. Desmos will report approximate decimal values for the coordinates of intersection points, intercepts, roots, and extrema upon tapping/clicking the point.
-If the intent of an exam question is the assess students’ algebra skills, consider asking for an exact value (not a decimal approximation) or asking for a demonstration of how to calculate the value.
+If the intent of an exam question is to assess students’ ability to calculate these values manually, consider asking for an exact value (not a decimal approximation) or asking for a demonstration of how to calculate the value.

 Preparing the Students to Use a Device on an Exam

-1. Note that the devices don’t have keyboards, only touch interfaces, so when demonstrating how to use the app on the classroom computer try to use only the mouse to simulate screen touches.
+1. Touchscreen devices don’t have keyboards, so when demonstrating how to use Desmos on a classroom computer try to use only the mouse to simulate screen touches.
 Desmos offers a pop-up on-screen keyboard in the web app for this purpose.

-3. Urge students to use Desmos installed on their own device in class instead of a TI-83/84+ graphing calculator since that’s what they’ll use on the exams.
+3. Urge students to use Desmos installed on their own device in class instead of a TI-83/84+ calculator or their built-in phone calculator since that’s what they’ll use on the exams.

-4. The online homework on regression for power, logarithmic, and exponential functions was calibrated on a TI-83/84+ calculator.
-The short story is that, by default, Desmos computes these regression formulas differently than a TI.
-Make sure students know that they can tick ✓ the Log Mode setting under these regression formulae in Desmos to make it match the online homework’s expected answers.
+4. The Pearson MyLab online homework problems that ask for a power, logarithmic, and exponential model determined with regression were calibrated to expect the formula produced by a TI-83/84+ calculator.
+The short story is that, by default, Desmos computes these regression models differently than a TI.
+Make sure students know that they can tick ✓ the Log Mode setting under these regression formulae in Desmos to make it match Pearson’s expected answers.

 Preparing the Device for Students to Use on an Exam